mchini/con2phys/docs/source/how_to_participate.md

 You will answer by selecting one of four multiple-choice options and briefly giving the quantitative estimates that you used.
 Each question also includes a couple of multiple-choice meta-questions about your confidence in the answer you provided.
-Lastly, while optional, we strongly encourage you to submit a brief explanation (~2-5 sentences) of how you arrived at your answer
-(preferably, **a snippet of the code you used**).
-A more thorough explanation of the questions is available in [Questions](questions.md).
+Lastly, you will briefly explain (~2-5 sentences) how you arrived at your answer (preferably, by giving **a snippet of the code you used**).
+A more thorough description of the questions is available in [Questions](questions.md).

 You only need to answer questions about concepts with which you have direct, prior experience.
 We do not expect you to learn new analytical concepts to participate in the study.